Nutrition and Oral Health

 Dental caries is a bacterial disease, often referred to as tooth decay or cavities.
 Saliva flow, type of foods consumed, the frequency of eating, bacteria, dental care and dental hygiene could all contribute to the development of caries.
 The focus on oral health has long been the advice to prevent cavities in young children.
 Nowadays, specific foods are not singled out as causes or risk factors for the development of caries.

-The only foods that affect dental caries are sugars (fruit sugars, milk sugar, table sugar) and cooked starches (cookies and bread etc) because they have fermentable carbohydrates.
+The only foods that affect dental caries are sugars (fruit sugars, milk sugar, table sugar) and cooked starches (cookies and bread etc) because they have ferment able carbohydrates.
 These carbohydrates produce acid and eventually cause tooth decay.
 That is why eating habits are sometimes more important than the kinds of foods consumed in preventing tooth decay.

 How often you eat is important, because our body releases acids to work on the teeth for about twenty to forty minutes after each meal.
-The more you eat, the abler the acid is to work on the teeth, and these acid attacks can cause decay or erosions.
+The more you eat, the abler the acid is to work on the teeth, and these acid attacks can cause decay or erosion.